pajcho/deploy-automation/README.md

 #### Functional improvements

+- Create test branches alongside the release branches (ie. `test/14.0.0`)
+  - [ ] Optional question only if we are doing new release or hotfix
+  - [ ] Option to choose tenants to deploy test branch for
 - Better deployment settings validation
   - [x] When something is missing ask user to fill in the details and persist in the `.deployrc.json` file
   - [ ] Create a DeploymentSettings class that can auto-validate itself and has helper methods for connections, applications and tenants